abcdesktopio/docs/opsdocs/docs/advanced/4.4/configure/updateconfiguration.md

 ![newbackgroundcolors](img/newbackgroundcolors.png)

-Great, you can easily update your configuration file `od.config`.
+You can now update the abcdesktop configuration file `od.config` at any time using this procedure.